Greece is one of those places you’ve read about and seen pictures of countless times, right?

 I CANNOT SPEND THE NIGHT HERE.

-“What do you mean there was another flight I could have taken to avoid an overnight layover?
-The last thing I wanted to do was have an overnight layover.
+“What do you mean there was another flight I could have taken?
 You think I wanted to spend the night in Istanbul?
 What am I supposed to do?”

-I’m on the phone with Turkish Airlines explaining everything.
+I’m on the phone with Turkish Airlines.
 They’re giving me a complete runaround, constantly putting me on hold, ending the call, calling me back, asking me more questions, putting me on hold, and my battery, of course, finally dies.

 I’m standing by the escalator, phone in hand, completely frustrated.